What watching games from the top has taught Detroit Red Wings' Lucas Raymond

 ABOUT LAST NIGHT:This is what has gotten the Red Wings 'over the cut line' into playoff spot

 The Wings would have to clear a spot on the 23-man roster to activate Raymond.
-Jonatan Berggren is waiver exempt, and Jakub Vrana can still be sent back down under the rules of having cleared waivers in January.
+Jonatan Berggren is waiver-exempt, and Jakub Vrana can still be sent back down, thanks to having cleared waivers in January.
 Berggren and Vrana took turns subbing onto the third line Friday.

 Over the past few weeks, Lalonde has scratched Berggren, Vrana, Filip Zadina and Dominik Kubalik.